Tax and National Insurance

 • Any tax-free element of Stand-alone Lump Sums (SALS)

-It’s important to note that the Teachers’ Pension Scheme only pays PCLS and Trivial Commutation lump sums, and not UFPLS or SALS.
+It’s important to note that the Teachers’ Pension Scheme only pays Pension Commencement Lump Sums and not Uncrystallised Funds Pension Lump Sums or Stand-alone Lump Sums.

 The Lump Sum and Death benefits Allowance (LSDBA)